Craft Fix

 Using black thread and embroidery needle:

 For the left eye, 2-3 rows down from top and 2 stitches in from left, do a french knot.
 This means you come up through the fabric, wrap the yarn tightly around the needle 2-3 times & go back down very close to the same point in your piece.
-Here is a very clear video demo of french knots.
 Tug the yarn ends at back & adjust so eye point flattens & looks good.
 Repeat approx 3 stitches across for 2nd eye.

 To make the smile, bring your needle up 2 crochet rows below left eye and take it down 1-2 rows below this at around the midpoint horizontally.
-Bring your needle back up under the right eye in line with the left eye & finally take it back down at the middle to complete the smile.Friendly ghost face
+Bring your needle back up 2 rows under the right eye (in line with the left corner of the smile) & finally take it back down at the middle to complete the smile.Friendly ghost face

 Option 2: scary face